Frequently Asked Questions

 Do I have to transfer into Alvernia University in the fall semester?

 No. Alvernia has rolling admissions, so you can apply at any time.
 We’re happy to welcome you to the Alvernia community beginning in either the fall or spring semester.
-Contact the Undergraduate Transfer Coordinator, Bret Krotee, at 610-796-8269 or email the Undergraduate Admissions Office to discuss your situation.
+Contact Senior Associate Director for Transfer Services Bret Krotee, at 610-796-8269 or email the Undergraduate Admissions Office to discuss your situation.

 What kind of grades do I need to transfer to Alvernia?